 While mixing up the third (or maybe it was the fourth) round of drinks, we tossed around the idea that Captain Morgan rum might be a good flavor addition to homemade barbecue sauce.
 We tried it, and found that our suspicions were correct.
 The Captain makes some great tasting sauce!

-This barbecue sauce recipe is based on Kansas City style sauce, which is a thick, sweet red sauce.
+This bbq sauce is based on a Kansas City style sauce recipe, which is a thick, sweet red sauce.
 For this recipe, you will need...